-These homemade fortune cookies are easy to make.
-You can customize them with your own messages and then dip them in chocolate for gifts, favors, a party, wedding or bridal shower, and more.
+These homemade fortune cookies are only four ingredients and taste like the ones served at restaurants.
+I share step by step photos so you can make your own.
+They are fun to customize with your own messages and dip them in chocolate for gifts, favors, a party, wedding or bridal shower, and more.

-Chinese New Year is this Saturday and I thought I’d make some fun and festive fortune cookies for the occasion.
+Chinese New Year is coming up and I thought I’d make some fun and festive fortune cookies for the occasion.
 I’ve made fortune cookies before, but this time I really took the time to test several methods, recipes, etc. These fortune cookies are just four ingredients and a few minutes of prep.

 That being said, it does take a few tries to get the hang of it and you do have to be pretty precise, so I took some step by step photos that will hopefully guide you along.